slerman12/Help-me/7-Ongoing.md

 $\vert x \vert > 0$.

 > [!NOTE]
-> In this set of assumptions, the decision of the ruling judge is steelmanned as perfect and accurate up to and well beyond his claims.
+> In this set of assumptions, the decisions of the ruling judges are steelmanned as perfect and accurate up to and well beyond their claims.

 ## Disproofs